 I had originally posted about this recipe over on Peaks & Harbours sometime ago, but I wanted to switch it up and give it a new one pot face-lift with less steps to save time (it is summer after all).
 I’m not one to post a lot about casseroles so when I do you know it’s good!
 My other casserole to date is this Enchilada Quinoa Casserole which is super yummy!

-Cheesy, summer squash!
-Loads of zucchini in the best lighter fare comfort food dish.
-Freezer friendly!
+Cheesy, summer squash casserole!
+Loads of zucchini and summer squash in the best lighter fare comfort food casserole!
+Wholesome goodness!

 - 1 tbsp olive oil

 - 1 lbs (454 grams) ground chicken, turkey or pork

 - 1 1/2 lbs (657 grams) summer squash, halved lengthwise and sliced thin (about 1/4" thick)